DavidJCobb/pokecustomemerald/ROADMAP.md

   * Mirage Island
     * Scale probability
     * Check boxed Pokemon (Enabled/Disabled)
-* Infinite Rare Candies from game start
+* Infinite Rare Candies from game start, OR an item that lets the player pick a level to advance a Pokemon to.
-* Infinite stat vitamins from game start
+* Infinite stat vitamins from game start, OR an item that lets the player pick a number of EVs to apply/remove to a Pokemon.
 * Nuzlocke
   * Slain Pokemon behavior (Graveyard/Delete)
     * Graveyard: "Boxes in the PC will be repurposed as Graveyards.
 When one of your Pokemon faints, it will be transferred to a Graveyard.
 As more Pokemon faint, more boxes will become Graveyards; when no further space remains, fainted Pokemon will be deleted."